Co-Science/Cs-Web/README.md

 ## [s4](./Sem%204)

-Contains md file having the notes from [FISAT](http://www.fisat.ac.in/)
+Contains md file having the notes from classes

 Not all the files n S4 is complete, if you come across such a file it would be a huge help for us if you could fill them.